aminenidae/ScreenTiimeApp/ScreenTimeRewards/README.md

 - Visual feedback animations when points are earned (floating "+5" notifications)
 - Interface with large touch targets and simple navigation suitable for children ages 6-12
 - Dashboard updates in real-time when points are earned or rewards are redeemed

+### 🔄 Story 5.3: Error Handling and Recovery Implementation (In Progress)
+- Comprehensive error handling for all critical functions
+- Data recovery mechanisms to protect against data loss
+- User-friendly error messages to guide users through issues
+- Logging systems to help diagnose and resolve problems

 ### 📱 Core Components
 - **ProgressRingView**: Circular progress indicator showing daily goal completion with animated filling